-Transformational leadership is a modern leadership style that emphasizes the influence a leader can have on the continued development of each member of their team.
+Transformational leadership is defined as a leadership approach that causes change in individuals and social systems.
+A transformational leadership style emphasizes the influence a leader can have on the continued development of each member of their team.
 Compared to some of the traditional leadership styles, even the name is inspirational and identifies the impact a truly transformational leader can have.

 Since it was developed in the 1980s, researchers have continued to build out this leadership model to identify its key characteristics, the benefits, the challenges, and how it differs from other modern leadership styles, such as servant leadership.

 Continue reading to learn the key elements of transformational leadership and how you can use these techniques to empower your team.

 You may be wondering, what is the focus of transformational leadership?Transformational leadership is a leadership style that is focused on the development of those who report to the leader.
 These leaders encourage their team members to continuously develop values and skills to inspire them to be good leaders themselves.

 One of the key characteristics of a transformational leader is that they practice the art of active listening.
 In every setting, whether during meetings or one-on-ones, the leader listens to what their direct report wants to accomplish, understands their strengths, and pushes them to continue working on their weaknesses.
 This investment in enhancing their growth helps develop them in their career.

 Transformational leaders are, in essence, mentors, but not to a few random individuals.
 Instead, they are investing in the transformation of every member of their team.
 For instance, as an Advisor and Dean of Students, my goal is to demonstrate a positive way in which a leader can impact others by showing the skills students need to develop.
 To do this, I routinely ask questions such as:

 How can I help you accomplish your goals?

 How can I support you to be successful?